How To Clean Outside Windows Without Removing Screens

 Owners of these cleaners claim that getting the tool to slide smoothly requires some practice.
 Moving it too quickly could cause the magnets to get disconnected when cleaning.

-Use A U-Shaped Telescopic Mop
+Use a U-Shaped Telescopic Mop

 Consider utilizing a U-shaped telescopic pole if a mop’s reach is insufficient.
 You can stand inside and wash the windows while doing so.
 Most cleaning pole sets come with a squeegee, a round sponge, and two cleaning cloths.
 To prevent the tool from falling if the magnet becomes separated, if your tool has a safety string, fasten it to a secure spot inside.